BR19-gh/online-store-billing-system/README.md

 	"statCode": 201
 	}
 	```
-	or some forms JSONson if fails according to the error, like unknownunkown error happens:
+	or some forms JSON if fails according to the error, like unknown error happens:
 	```json
 	{
 	"msg": "Unkown Error 500: storeNum:{storeNum} was not recorded, the storeNum doesn't match {(newObj.search())[0]}",